ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 #### In late February 2019 I moved from the UK :uk: to Denmark :denmark:

 During this process I had to navigate a lot of bureaucracy and learn to navigate and live in an unfamiliar system.
-This post is an attempt to spread out some of that information to others, in the hopes that their move is smoother and less confused than my own.
+This post is an attempt to give back some of that information to others, in the hopes that their move is smoother and less confusing than my own.

-It contains information on
+This post contains:
  - Clarifications about unfamiliar terms{% include margin.html content="CPR, Skat, NemID, E-Boks, Yellow Card, etc" %}
  - Necessary bureaucratic tasks I had to do along the way
  - A few tips I wish I had known ahead of time